 Normal Taxpayer (JSON To Excel Converters)

 - Click on Useful Tools at the top navigation bar

-- Under JSON To Excel Converters, click on the JSON to Excel converter you want
+- Under JSON To Excel Converters, click to choose the JSON you want to convert

-- Click on Click here to download your Excel
+- You may download the Excel file from Click here to download your Excel

-Here's a screenshot of the output sample from the GSTR 2A JSON to XLS Converter.
-Once you open JSON file in Excel, the spreadsheet has one row per Invoice with columns for the Supplier's GSTIN number, Supplier's name, Supplier's Filing Status, Invoice Date, Invoice Number and Tax Amounts.
+Here’s a screenshot of the output sample from the GSTR 2A JSON to XLSX Converter.
+Once you open the JSON file in Excel, the spreadsheet has one row per Invoice with columns for the Supplier’s GSTIN number, Supplier’s name, Supplier’s Filing Status, Invoice Date, Invoice Number, and Tax Amounts.

 To convert larger files, click on Click here to signup and download full Excel.
-You will need to signup at GSTZen, log into your account, add funds and then convert the complete file.
+You will need to Signup to GSTZen, Log into your account, Add funds and then convert the complete file.

 GSTZen’s JSON to XLS converters are available online for all customers to use, free of cost.
 GSTZen only charges customers for the actual JSON to Excel conversion.